 - Cover the colander with the cheesecloth.
 Strain the curd and let drain without stirring for 5 min, then lift with the cloth forming a ball to drain more liquid.
 Add the salt and stir gently.

-- Again make a ball with the cloth and squeeze gently, notice that the cheese has already decreased a lot in volume.
-The process starts with 3.8 Lt of milk, and I collected more than 2.5 Lt. of serum.
+- Again make a ball with the cloth and squeeze gently.
+Notice that the cheese has already decreased a lot in volume.
+The process started with 3.8 Lt of milk, and I collected more than 2.5 Lt. of serum.

 - Put the curdled milk in the plastic mold with holes that allow drainage, giving it a proper shape.
 Put some weight (can be a pair of cans).
 Let it rest in the refrigerator for at least 6 hours or overnight.

 - The next day, remove from the mold and cut.

 - Keep refrigerated.
 It is usual for the fresh cheese to release more serum.
 Keep draining it.
 It lasts only 4-6 days.